CloudLabsAI-Azure/Assessment-Sample/Practice-Test/sample01.md

  ## Multiple Choice
-   It had more than one correct answer and the number of correct answers has to be specified under the Max answers tag.
+  It may have more than one right answer, and the quantity of right answers must be indicated under the Max answers tag.

   ![](./images/ptq4.png)